-Second, Wheel to Walk is a non-profit organization that helps children and young adults (who are around 20 years) with disabilities so that they may obtain medical equipment or services that have not been provided by their insurance companies.
-They have a large collection of funds and items from manual wheelchairs and electric wheelchairs to adaptive strollers and zip zac chairs.
-Their organization relies on their belief that no child or young adult with special needs should have to live without things that could improve the quality of his or her daily life.
+Second, Wheel to Walk is a non-profit that helps children and young adults (who are around 20 years) with disabilities so that they may get medical equipment or services that have not been provided by their insurance.
+They have a large collection of items from manual wheelchairs and electric wheelchairs to adaptive strollers and zip zac chairs.
+Their organization relies on their belief that no child or young adult with special needs should have to live without things that could improve the quality of his or her life.

 Call (503) 257-1401